-PepsiCo products reach shelves around the world through its operating subsidiaries and a complex network of fleet operations.
+To distribute our products, we utilize our operating subsidiaries and a complex network of fleet operations.
 Our distribution approach varies country-to-country, with the predominance of company-owned vehicles operating in North America.
 We also partner with third parties to distribute products in most markets.
-To decarbonize our fleet operations, we are striving to improve the efficiency of our vehicles, routing, and driving; to use cleaner fuels; and — importantly — to transition to zero-emission vehicles, and to develop and share best practices with third-party partners to encourage them to do the same.
+To decarbonize our fleet operations, we are striving to (i) improve the efficiency of our vehicles, routing, and driving; (ii) use cleaner fuels; (iii) transition to zero-emission vehicles; and (iv) develop and share best practices with third-party partners to encourage them to do the same.

-In 2021, our company-owned fleet accounted for nearly 30% of our global Scope 1 and 2 emissions.
-In 2021, this global fleet traveled approximately 1.2 billion miles and consumed nearly 20 million Gigajoules of fuel, of which nearly 7% was from renewable sources.
+In 2022, our company-owned fleet accounted for approximately 30% of our global Scope 1 and 2 emissions.
+In 2022, this global fleet traveled approximately 1.3 billion miles and consumed over 19 million Gigajoules of fuel, of which approximately 2% was from renewable sources.

-PepsiCo Foods North America (PFNA) introduced tractors with liftable tandem axles which deploy or lift the second axle as required by the weight of the load, resulting in reduced rolling resistance, reduced tire and brake wear and improved MPG by more than 4%.
-We also purchased about 650 30’ box trucks which have 25% more cargo volume and improve MPG by more than 3% when compared to the 24’ box trucks they are replacing.
-This, combined with 210 additional drop frame trailers that optimize available trailer volume, reduce the total number of miles required to deliver the same amount of product.
+PepsiCo Foods North America (PFNA) introduced tractors with liftable tandem axles which deploy or lift the second axle as required by the weight of the load, resulting in reduced rolling resistance, reduced tire and brake wear and an expected improvement to miles per gallon (MPG).
+PFNA also purchased 30' box trucks which have 25% more cargo volume and improved MPG when compared to the 24' box trucks they are replacing.
+This, combined with additional drop frame trailers that optimize available trailer volume, is expected to reduce the total number of miles required to deliver the same amount of product.

 We also invest in energy saving technology and advanced aerodynamic devices, use low rolling resistance tires, reduce weight, and improve powertrain efficiency in our new equipment.

-We continue to make improvements in fleet efficiency through Advanced Driver Assist Systems (ADAS), more efficient routing, and driver training that encourages fuel conservation.
+We continue to make improvements in fleet efficiency through Advanced Driver Assist Systems, more efficient routing, and driver training that encourages fuel conservation.
 Our drivers are trained to practice gentler acceleration and the importance of avoiding unnecessary braking and idling.
-Safety features like collision mitigation, adaptive cruise control, blind spot monitoring, and lane keep assist are being deployed to keep our drivers and communities safer while improving efficiency.
+Safety features like collision mitigation, adaptive cruise control, blind spot monitoring and lane keep assist are being deployed to keep our drivers and communities safer while improving efficiency.